ppkantorski/Ultrahand-Overlay/README.md

 ## License

-This project is licensed and distributed under the [GPLv2](LICENSE), but also includes my own custom functions licensed under [CC-by-NC-4.0-SA](source/LICENSE).
+This project is licensed and distributed under the [GPLv2](LICENSE), but also includes custom functions licensed under [CC-by-NC-4.0-SA](source/LICENSE).

 Copyright (c) 2023 ppkantorski